Julian-604/ALL/README.md

 cryptography is technic such as encryption and decryption

+it is the study of techniques for secure communication between sender and receiver

 # Encryption

 encryption is a process of converting normal text into cyper text

+#### Types of Encryption

+Symmetric encryption

+it is a type of encryption that uses the some secret ket for encryption as well as decryption

+Asymmetric encryption

+it is a type of encryption in which public key is used for encryption and private key is used for decryption

+plain text -> Cipher text -> plain text
+		public key       private key
+		encryption		 decryption

+Encryption Algorithms and protocols

+### Encryption Protocols

+TLS/SSL
+IPsec
+SSH
+PGP

 # Parameters

 parameters are the variable inputs that used in funtion definations

+# Brute force attack

+it is a trial and error procedure used by hackers to crack passwords and encryption keys to gain unauthorized access

+# Types of Cyber Security

+Network Security
+information Security
+Application Security
+Cloud Security
+Internet of ThingS Security
+Mobile Security

+# What is a Network

+A network is a connection between two or more devices such aa computres, webcams, laptops, printers, etc. to share data and files via an internet connection

+# What is Network Security

+Network Security is the process of taking precautionary measures to protect the devices from unauthotized access modification, or destruction

+Types fo Network Security attacks

+Data threat
+insider threat
+malware attack
+password attack
+social engineering attack

+# Network Vulnerabilities

+Improperly installed hardware/software
+Operating Systems that have not been updated
+Complete  lack of physical security insecure passworks/week passwords
+Design flaws in a network
+outdated or unpatched software application check your firewall configuration mobile device vulnerabilities

+# Tools used to ensure Network Security

+Packet Crafters
+web Scanners
+Packer Sniffers
+Intrusion Detection System
+penetration testing Software

+# Network Security Protocols

+TLS/SSL
+IPsec
+SSH
+PGP
+HTTPS